oracle/cloud-native-devops-workshop/microservices/CloudNative200.md

 ## Test the Local Cloned Services

-### **STEP 16**: Set Feature 2 Status to In Progress
+### **STEP 14**: Set Feature 2 Status to In Progress

-In the previous steps we updated the status of the Tasks assign to Bala Gupta using the web interface to the Developer Cloud Service.
+In the previous steps we updated the status of the Tasks assign to "Bala Gupta" using the web interface to the Developer Cloud Service.
 In this step we will use the Eclipse connection to the Developer Cloud Service to update the status of Bala’s tasks.

 - Within the Oracle Cloud Connection tab, double click the **Issues** to expand, then double click on **Min**e to expand your list.
 Once you see the list of your Issues, then double click on **Create Filter on Twitter Feed**.